-Applications are invited from Working Professionals for the following programmes
+Applications are invited from Working Professionals for the following full time postgraduate programmes

 We aim to provide an educational experience that builds good understanding of the domain, deep social commitment, capabilities for action and a Career in the Social Sector.